openactive/openactive-test-suite/packages/openactive-broker-microservice/README.md

 Get an expanded* [Child Opportunity](#orphans) (e.g. a ScheduledSession or IndividualFacilityUseSlot) from Broker Microservice's cache, by its ID.
 Useful for debugging issues with the [Booking System](#booking-system-under-test)'s data.

-- *expanded: The Opportunity will have been expanded to include its parent Opportunity, if it has one.
+- *expanded: The Opportunity will have been expanded to include its parent Opportunity, if it references one that exists.

 #### `GET /sample-opportunities`